vegaprotocol/specs/specs/0000-scenario-runner-cli.md

 ## Commands

 - `SubmitInstructions` - takes in a path to the `InstructionsFile` in JSON format.
-- `ExtractData` - takes a path where the `DataFile` should be saved.
+- `ExtractData` - takes a path where the `DataFile` should be saved:
+  - By default `DataFile` includes **protocol metadata** with:
+    - Number of instructions processed
+    - Number of omited instructions and a reference to `log` outlining the details of those instructions.
+    - Time taken to process all the instructions.
+    - Number of trades generated.
+    - State of the order book after last instruction.
+  - By default results of the synchronous calls (excluding streams) defined in `trading_data` in [`trading.proto`](https://gitlab.com/vega-protocol/trading-core/blob/develop/proto/api/trading.proto) are included in the `DataFile`.
+  - Optionally, user can fine-tune the contents of a `DataFile` with `scenario-runner-cli` specific commands to filter the results as needed before writing-out the file.

 ## Data formats